informatics-isi-edu/hatrac/docs/INTERNALS.md

 rather than recreating the content under the old/legacy storage address.

-2. The old/legacy records are kept with `rename_to` so that they continue to allow HTTP access via the same logic as the pre-migration system.
+2. The old/legacy records are kept with `rename_to` so that they continue to allow HTTP access via legacy URLs.